apache/incubator-brooklyn/docs/guide/yaml/setting-locations.md

 {% readj example_yaml/simple-appserver-with-location-byon.yaml %}
 {% endhighlight %}

-You'll also note in this example that we've used JSON-style notation in the second `location` block.
+Note in this example that we've used JSON-style notation in the second `location` block.
 YAML supports this, and sometimes that makes more readable plans.
 (Although in this case a simple `location: localhost` is equivalent and even more succinct, but this is a tutorial.)

-For more information see the Locations section of the [YAML reference](yaml-reference.html) and in the [Operations]({{ site.path.guide }}/ops/locations) section of the User Guide.
+For more information see the [Operations: Locations]({{ site.path.guide }}/ops/locations) section of the User Guide.
-Another good reference is the [template brooklyn.properties]({{ brooklyn_properties_url_path }}),
-which if you install in `~/.brooklyn/brooklyn.properties` and edit with your credentials,
-allows you to refer to clouds simply as `location: jclouds:aws-ec2:eu-west-1` or set up "named locations" you can use as `location: named:my_cloudstack`.
+This includes support for defining locations externally in a [brooklyn.properties]({{ brooklyn_properties_url_path }}) file, after which you can deploy to clouds or bring-your-own-nodes simply as `location: jclouds:aws-ec2:eu-west-1` or `location: named:my_cloudstack`.